Humanitarian Help in emergency displaced for expelled families

 - 22,000 people in emergency shelters

-- IDP camp Al-Wand (Diyala) with around 725 families: construction, operation and maintenance of the water pipelines, distribution of hygiene kits and trainings in hygiene and healthcare, waste disposal
+- IDP camp Al-Wand 1&2 (Diyala) with around 950 families: construction, operation and maintenance of the water pipe, distribution of hygiene kits and trainings in hygiene and healthcare, waste disposal

 - IDP camp Qoratou (Diyala) with around 260 families: establishment of a water supply, maintenance of the sanitary facilities, construction of a sewage system including treatment plant, waste disposal and hygiene trainings

-- Rehabilitation in communities and schools in Diyala, Kirkuk and Sulimaniyah
+- Rehabilitation of a total of 95 water and sanitation systems in municipalities and at schools in Diyala, Kirkuk and Sulimaniyah

-- Support of local water authorities in Kalar
+- Support for the local water authority in Kalar

-- Contribution to an exit strategy for the IDP camps
+- Collaboration on exit strategy for the IDP camps

 - Federal Forein Office